What is the UCI Cyclo-Cross World Cup?

 Can I race on the World Cup course?

-Yes, you WILL race on the exact World Cup course if you race on Sunday.
+Yes, you WILL race on the exact World Cup course on Sunday, September 30th.
+A few dangerous sections which require high levels of experience may be removed for the Junior and Beginner competitors.
+But otherwise the course will be identical.
 Imagine going to Yankee Stadium for Game 1 of the World Series, having a free ticket to watch the game, and then play a pickup game of softball with your buddies the next day.
-"If you build it, they will come."
-THAT is wha we have created here!

 Where can I park during the event?

-Some parking will be available at the venue for a small fee, a whole lot less than an Iowa Football game.
-If you live in Iowa City, we invite you to ride your bike instead and utilize our covered complimentary bike valet on site!
+Parking is free Friday September 28th and Sunday September 30th.
+Parking will be available on site at the venue for a small fee on World Cup Saturday but its a whole lot less than you pay to park a mile away from Kinnick Stadium for an Iowa Football game.
+If you live in Iowa City, we invite you to ride your bike instead and utilize our complimentary bike valet on site!
+Your bike will be secure AND stored inside.

 Will the World Cup races be televised?